-- We have experienced rapid growth in recent periods, and if we do not manage our future growth, our business and results of operations will be adversely affected. - We have a history of losses and may not be able to achieve or sustain profitability in the future. - Our limited operating history makes it difficult to evaluate our current business and future prospects, and may increase the risk of your investment. - The COVID-19 pandemic could adversely affect global economic conditions and our business, operating results and future revenue. - If organizations do not adopt cloud-based SaaS-delivered endpoint security solutions, our ability to grow our business and results of operations may be adversely affected. - If we are unable to attract new customers, our future results of operations could be harmed. - · If our customers do not renew their subscriptions for our products and add additional cloud modules to their subscriptions, our future results of operations could be harmed. - · We face intense competition and could lose market share to our competitors, which could adversely affect our business, financial condition, and results of operations. - If our solutions fail or are perceived to fail to detect or prevent incidents or have or are perceived to have defects, errors, or vulnerabilities, our brand and reputation would be harmed, which would adversely affect our business and results of operations. - As a cybersecurity provider, we have been, and expect to continue to be, a target of cyberattacks.
-If our internal networks, systems, or data are or are perceived to have been breached, our reputation may be damaged and our financial results may be negatively affected. - Our business is focused on cloud-based data analytics, and cybersecurity, privacy, and other regulations may affect how we collect and process certain types of data. - We rely on third-party data centers, such as Amazon Web Services, and our own colocation data centers, to host and operate our Falcon platform, and any disruption of or interference with our use of these facilities may negatively affect our ability to maintain the performance and reliability of our Falcon platform, which could cause our business to suffer.
+- · We have experienced rapid growth in recent periods, and if we do not manage our future growth, our business and results of operations will be adversely affected. - · We have a history of losses and may not be able to achieve or sustain profitability in the future. - The COVID-19 pandemic could adversely affect global economic conditions and our business, operating results and future revenue. - · If organizations do not adopt cloud-based SaaS-delivered endpoint security solutions, our ability to grow our business and results of operations may be adversely affected. - If we are unable to successfully enhance our existing products and services and introduce new products and services in response to rapid technological changes and market developments as well as evolving security threats, our competitive position and prospects will be harmed. - · If we are unable to attract new customers, our future results of operations could be harmed. - · If our customers do not renew their subscriptions for our products and add additional cloud modules to their subscriptions, our future results of operations could be harmed. - · We face intense competition and could lose market share to our competitors, which could adversely affect our business, financial condition, and results of operations. - If our solutions fail or are perceived to fail to detect or prevent incidents or have or are perceived to have defects, errors, or vulnerabilities, our brand and reputation would be harmed, which would adversely affect our business and results of operations. - As a cybersecurity provider, we have been, and expect to continue to be, a target of cyberattacks.
+If our internal networks, systems, or data are or are perceived to have been breached, our reputation may be damaged and our financial results may be negatively affected. - We rely on third-party data centers, such as Amazon Web Services, and our own colocation data centers, to host and operate our Falcon platform, and any disruption of or interference with our use of these facilities may negatively affect our ability to maintain the performance and reliability of our Falcon platform, which could cause our business to suffer.

-- If we do not effectively expand and train our direct sales force, we may be unable to add new customers or increase sales to our existing customers, and our business will be adversely affected. - Our results of operations may fluctuate significantly, which could make our future results difficult to predict and could cause our results of operations to fall below expectations. - Claims by others that we infringe their proprietary technology or other intellectual property rights could result in significant costs and substantially harm our business, financial condition, results of operations, and prospects. - Future acquisitions, strategic investments, partnerships, or alliances could be difficult to identify and integrate, divert the attention of key management personnel, disrupt our business, dilute stockholder value and adversely affect our business, financial condition, and results of operations.
+- · We rely on our key technical, sales and management personnel to grow our business, and the loss of one or more key employees could harm our business. - $\bullet \quad \text{ If we are unable to attract and retain qualified personnel, our business could be harmed.} \\$ - · Our results of operations may fluctuate significantly, which could make our future results difficult to predict and could cause our results of operations to fall below expectations. - Claims by others that we infringe their proprietary technology or other intellectual property rights could result in significant costs and substantially harm our business, financial condition, results of operations, and prospects. - If we are not able to comply with applicable data protection, security, privacy, and other government- and industry-specific laws, regulations, standards or requirements, our business, results of operations, and financial condition could be harmed. - Future acquisitions, strategic investments, partnerships, or alliances could be difficult to identify and integrate, divert the attention of key management personnel, disrupt our business, dilute stockholder value and adversely affect our results of operations and financial condition.